-- Net income for the year was nearly \$1.0 billion; Consolidated AFFO per Share increased more than 14%, to \$5.80; Distributed an aggregate of nearly \$924 million in cash dividends to common stockholders, including the dividend paid in January 2017 to stockholders of record as of December 28, 2016; - Maintained a strong balance sheet, ending the year with \$3.6 billion in liquidity; Maintained our investment-grade rating; - Raised \$3.25 billion in the debt capital markets: and - Ended the year within our established long-term financial policy of 3-5x leverage.
+- Net income for the year was nearly \$1.0 billion; - Consolidated AFFO per Share increased more than 14%, to \$5.80; - Distributed an aggregate of nearly \$924 million in cash dividends to common stockholders, including the dividend paid in January 2017 to stockholders of record as of December 28, 2016;

+- Company annual financial performance relative to that of competitors and peer group companies; and - Other relevant considerations, such as benchmarking data and other independent analyses and retention of executives with a multiyear track record of outstanding performance and proven leadership ability. - Anti-Insider Trading Policy, including Prohibition on Hedging and Pledging; - Use of an Independent Compensation Consultant; - No Repricing or Repurchasing of Stock Options; - Annual Risk Assessment; and - Equity Awards Weighted Towards Performance-Based Metrics. - Maintained a strong balance sheet, ending the year with \$3.6 billion in liquidity; - Maintained our investment-grade rating; - Raised \$3.25 billion in the debt capital markets; and - Ended the year within our established long-term financial policy of 3-5x leverage.